AlexAbes/alexabrahams5/_posts/2018-07-22-makewebsites.md

     * Lists: bullet points or ordered
     * Links: the roads of the internet
     * Images
+    * Tables
-    * There are loads more that we don't have time to cover (e.g. tables)
+    * There are loads more that we don't have time to cover
     * End example [here](http://alexandraabrahams.com/makewebsites/html_only.html)
 * Step 2 of making a website: Make an Ugly Website Pretty
     * Adding colors, sizes, fonts to certain elements